krohit-bkk/hello-minio-docker/README.md

 ```

 #### 3.2.
 Running pyspark app
-The `etl` container has `try_minio_with_pyspark.py`, which is the main app located in `/opt/`.
+The `etl` container has `try_minio_with_pyspark.py`, which is the main app, located in `/opt/`.

 The app does these things in the given sequence:
-1. Read data from MinIO S3 as spark dataframe located at `test-bucket-1/sample_data/sample_data.csv`
+1. Read data from MinIO (S3) as spark dataframe located at `test-bucket-1/sample_data/sample_data.csv`
-2. Wrie data to another location MinIO S3 bucket in parquet format at `test-bucket-1/sample_data1/`
+2. Write another sample data to another location in MinIO (S3) bucket in parquet format at `test-bucket-1/sample_data1/`
-3. Read the parquet file as spark dataframe to verify the writes
+3. Read the parquet file (again) as spark dataframe to verify the writes

 Everytime, we print data from spark dataframe we are adding a column `Flag` to indicate the dataframe from which the data getting printed.